jannikbuschke/formik-antd/README.md

 </FormItem>
 ```

+How the validation logic is done is not part of this library.

 ## Lists / Nested objects

 Nested objects and arrays can be accessed with lodash-like bracket syntax for the **name** property as described in the [formik documentation](https://jaredpalmer.com/formik/docs/guides/arrays).